 1976 – Board of Trustees approved purchase of Staunton Military Academy property.

-1977 – Baldwin Online and Adult Programs (Baldwin Online and Adult Programs) enrolled its first students.
+1977 – The Adult Degree Program (now Baldwin Online and Adult Programs) enrolled its first students.

 1980 – Exchange program with Doshisha Women’s College, Kyoto, Japan, started.